cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ## Walk-through

-This procedural walks you through creating a working Virtual Machine with a Jupyter notebook server, testing it, and storing it as an Azure machine image.
-That last step is a single click task; the bulk of the effort is the preparation.
-This walk-through uses the [Azure portal](portal.azure.com), a browser-based interface to the services available on the Azure cloud.
+This procedural walks through creating a Virtual Machine, adding a Jupyter notebook server, testing this, and storing it as an Azure machine image.
+That last step is a single click task; the bulk of the effort is preparation.

-* Using a browser sign in to the [Azure portal](portal.azure.com) and identify/select an Azure *Resource Group*
+* On a browser sign in to the [Azure portal](portal.azure.com) and verify your Subscription
+    * Be sure to work in the Central US Azure region
+    * Select or create an appropriate *Resource Group*
         * A Resource Group (abbreviated RG) is a logical/virtual container for associated Azure resources
-    * As an example an RG might contain a Virtual Machine (VM), a monitoring service and a Storage Account
+        * A Resource Group might contain a Virtual Machine (VM), a monitoring service and a Storage Account
-    * RGs are associated with regions; and should be created in a region near to your geographic location
-    * If you do not have an RG available you can use the Azure portal to **Create** a new one
 * Below is a portal screencapture showing a Resource Group list: Just one Resource Group is present
-    * This RG will contain a Virtual Machine and associated resources: That's the goal.
+    * This Resource Group will contain our Virtual Machine and associated resources: That's the goal.

 <BR><BR>